TheRandomLabs/Scoop-Bucket/README.md

 * I'll PR this to the `extras` bucket once [deathmarine/Luyten#175](https://github.com/deathmarine/Luyten/issues/175) is resolved.

+### Minecraft

+* I'm just testing to see if autoupdate works for the Minecraft launcher.
+If it does, I'll pull request this version to the `games` bucket.

 ### MuseScore Nightly with File Associations

 * This is identical to `musescore-nightly` in the `versions` bucket, except that file associations are automatically registered.
-* This is a concept that I'd like to eventually expand to other manifests.
+* This will most likely be rendered obsolete in a future version of Scoop.

 ### Neovim Dev

 * This is the same as `neovim-nightly` in the `versions` bucket, except that autoupdate is enabled.

-### ShellExView

-* This manifest is a slightly improved version of `shellexview` from the `nirsoft` bucket.

 ### QTTabBar

 * The installer shows a dialog that requires user interaction.
 * The installer may show an error related to start menu items.
 This can be safely ignored.

+### ShellExView

+* This manifest is a slightly improved version of `shellexview` from the `nirsoft` bucket.

 ### Win10 Initial Setup Script